 Also known as Confession, or Penance, the Sacrament of Reconciliation celebrates the Church's mission of healing.
 Reconciliation centers on spiritual healing; it forgives our sins.
 The priest, acting in the person of Christ, hears our confession and provides our absolution from our sins in the name of Jesus.
 The Sacrament of Reconciliation is celebrated regularly at Saint Thomas More Chapel by appointment.

 STM's religious education program prepares children of Yale students, alumni and faculty as followers of Jesus Christ and members of his Church.
-Our goal is to help them grow in faith and love of Christ, to know him through prayer and sacraments, and to live according to his teachings.
-Yale students have a wonderful opportunity to pass on the beliefs, values and practices of the Church as religious education teachers.
+Our goal is to help them grow in faith and love of Christ, to know him through prayer and sacraments and to live according to his teachings.
+Yale students have a wonderful opportunity to pass on the beliefs, values and practices of the Church as catechists.
 Students can offer children a strong background in the basic tenets of our faith and be a strong support to the primary religious education that the children receive in the home.
 Classes are team taught.
 Training and all resources are provided.
-Classes meet at 11:15am on Sundays during the academic year.
+Classes meet on Sundays during the academic year, with children ages 3-9 participating in a Catechesis of the Good Shepherd Program and children ages 10-14 studying the faith with Yale students through discussion-based classes.